kujukuju/JaiCapture/README.md

 The actual function `capture` returns just reads this raw memory from the address, passes it into the inner function that it generates.

+I guess the actual size of the returned function would be pointer sized though so idk but I think this is close to a reasonable answer...

 ## JaiCapture

 Closure captures in jai that kind of works at compile time.